 8. Have a sing-along.
 Young kids love music and singing, and a few New Year’s Eve songs will make it a party activity with enthusiastic participation.

 10. Ring in the New Year.
 Early!
 While you may be up for a midnight feeding, your party doesn’t have to happen at the stroke of twelve.
 Party down before your children’s bedtime and just pretend it’s midnight!
+Check out this fun idea for a shifted schedule and New Year’s Eve scavenger hunt for each new activity.

 Part of the joy of parenthood is sharing the things you love with your children.
 Enjoy!